-New GOP-led voting restrictions move forward in Texas
+New GOP-Led Voting Restrictions Move Forward in Texas

 Voting rights groups say the measures would disproportionately impact racial and ethnic minority voters.
 In Texas, which already has some of the strictest voting laws in the U.S., the proposed legislation grants more power to partisan poll watchers and eliminates the option to cast a ballot via drive-thru.
 The bill also includes a provision requiring a doctor’s note for people with disabilities who want to vote by mail, although Republicans signaled during the debate that language could change.

-Trump won Texas but by fewer than 6 points.
-It was the closest victory by any GOP presidential nominee in Texas since 1996, underscoring Republicans' loosening iron grip on the state.
+Trump won Texas by fewer than 6 points, the closest victory by any GOP presidential nominee in Texas since 1996, underscoring Republicans’ loosening iron grip on the state.

 The Senate bill cleared a committee last week following hours of testimony by voters.
 Some said the ongoing coronavirus pandemic is forcing them to choose between their health and their right to be heard by their government after weighing the risk of testifying on the bill in-person at the Texas capitol, where masks are not enforced.